 When you own a small business, keeping it afloat is your primary concern.
 Shutting down isn’t an option because it will cost your employees their jobs and financial security.
 You can ensure your small business survives to see better times by keeping a close watch on your company’s finances, paring down your operational costs so you can put those resources to better use.

-Here are a few ways to reduce costs and streamline your small business budget:
+In this article, we will discuss a few ways to reduce costs and streamline small business budget so keep reading our small business survival guide:

 Going digital can remove a lot of unnecessary costs from your budget.
 First, removing your business’s landline is a good move since most people now use cellphones and smartphones to communicate.
 You can also start to go paperless.
 Now is an ideal time to experiment with this since working from home encourages paperless transactions.
 Depending on the size of your organization, you can save hundreds if not thousands of dollars by reducing expenditure on office supplies like paper, notepads, and writing implements.